 What is the difference between a dissolution and a divorce?

 It is an adversarial proceeding in which one spouse files a lawsuit against the other.
 These issues are then decided by the court.

-In a dissolution the spouses jointly present a petition asking for the court to end their marriage.
+In dissolution, the spouses jointly present a petition asking for the court to end their marriage.
 Before filing, they have reached an agreement on all issues relevant to their marriage and put these issues down in writing on a document known as a Separation Agreement.

 Who can file for a dissolution of marriage in Ohio?

 To obtain a divorce or dissolution in Ohio, you must live in the state for a minimum of six months before filing.
-In addition, you have to be a resident of the county in which the divorce is filed for a minimum of 90 days.
+Also, you have to be a resident of the county in which the divorce is filed for a minimum of 90 days.

 Do I need an attorney?

-Prior to filing a joint petition for dissolution, the parties must have a written separation agreement that provides for issues like spousal support and division of property.
+Before filing a joint petition for dissolution, the parties must have a written separation agreement that provides for issues like spousal support and division of property.
 If minor children are part of the dissolution, then the couple must also submit a parenting plan.

 After the petition is filed, a hearing date is set by the court 30 to 90 days after the filing of the petition.
-At the time of the hearing both parties must be present in court.
+At the time of the hearing, both parties must be present in court.
 At the hearing, a judge or magistrate will review the separation and parenting agreements.

 How long does a dissolution take?